-Most tours including a trip to Gunung Brinchang, Mossy Forest (oldest forest) and BOH Tea Plantation.
+Most tours include a trip to Gunung Brinchang, Mossy Forest (the oldest forest) and BOH Tea Plantation.

 Cameroon Highlands is a great location to visit if you have limited time during your visit to Malaysia.
 Cameroon Highlands is easily accessible from Kuala Lumpur by Bus.

 If you are driving to Cameroon Highlands, other interesting places to explore include Fraster Hill and Taiping.

 Kota Kinabalu is one of the most popular hiking destinations in Malaysia.
 Located in the South of Malaysia in the region of Sabah.
 Mount Kinabalu is located in the Crocker Mountain range with an altitude of 13000 feet above sea level.

 Most hikers try to climb the mountain two days a night.
 The hike starts in the early hours of the morning reaching midday in 6-7 hours to Palanaban.
 The second part of the hike starts at 2 am reaching the top of Low Peak by sunrise at 5:30 am.
 The climbers are awarded the climb certificate at the climb HQ after climbing.

 Day climbs to Mount Kinabalu are not allowed.

 Bako National Park is located in South Malayis near the city of Kuching.
 Bako National Park offers a diverse range of landscapes ranging from mangroves to tropical rainforests with several short and long hikes.
 This location is suited for family travellers as well as solo hikers.

 With the presence of wildlife in the park, it is recommended to organize a tour with a repeat agency where park rangers will accompany your group to various locations in the park.

 The mangroves and river areas have spotted crocodiles and it is not recommended for swimming.